DIY Tutorial: Building a Dessert Table Backdrop

 Many different party supplies can be added to your backdrop for added interest and pizzazz.
 Consider adding a printable banner and graphics from one of Anders Ruff’s printable packages to easily tie in your theme.
 Coordinating images on things like cupcakes & party favor bags help make the background an extension of your tablecloth & tabletop decor.
 Party poms, fans, parasols, balloons, bunting and streamers are all fun additions too.

-Here are a just a couple of examples of how your new background stand can be used with patterned butcher paper (the clouds) or fabric.
+Here are a just a couple of examples of how your new backdrop stand can be used with patterned butcher paper (the clouds) or fabric.
 (For more pictures, see Brady’s Airplane Party and the I Heart Valentine’s Day collection.)

 I’ve been looking for a better option on how to create the perfect backdrop, but I am just not handy enough to have figured out all of the measurements on my own.
 Thank you!